Zeriabo/todo/README.md

 * POST /api/v1/todos: Create a new todo item
 * PUT /api/v1/todos/:id: Update a todo item
 * DELETE /api/v1/todos/:id: Delete a todo item

+# HOW TO RUN THE APPLICATION

+* Application is dockerized run it by executing the command in the root folder: docker compose up --build